 - In this, everyone pays a similar amount as tax for products coming under the same genre.
 There is no disparity in the tax amount paid.

-- This can discourage consumer spending as it taxes more on spending more in and economy.
+- It can discourage consumer spending as it taxes more on spending more in and economy.

 - To report and track, it is difficult from the government perspective compared to the income tax.

-- Consumption tax on luxury products is very high, this will increase the price of the products in the market.
-This can lead to a reduction in demand.
+- Consumption tax on luxury products is very high; this will increase the price of the products in the market.
+It can lead to a reduction in demand.

 - To make this work, everything and anything being sold in the economy has to be taxed.
-This will just increase the price and decrease the demand ultimately reducing the spending in the economy.
+It will just increase the price and decrease the demand, ultimately reducing the spending in the economy.

 - Retired individuals could be taxed twice because of this tax, which is a burden on the individual.

-- In some scenarios, even the poor will end up paying more taxes than they can actually afford.
-This can be because of its bad execution.
+- In some scenarios, even the poor will end up paying more taxes than they can afford.
+It can be because of its lousy execution.

-- It is a concept of west slowly making its way into the east.
-Having said that in this tax, each and every product has to be taxed separately and appropriately so that it doesn’t burden the poor and also doesn’t damage the demand for the products.
+- It is a concept of the west slowly making its way into the east.
+Having said that in this tax, every product has to be taxed separately and appropriately so that it doesn’t burden the poor and also doesn’t damage the demand for the products.
 The ideology is to keep the government revenue intact without disturbing the economies of products.
-This has to be executed carefully in a particular economy to reap the advantages.
+It has to be executed carefully in a particular economy to reap the advantages.

 This article has been a guide to What is Consumption Tax & its Definition.
 Here we discuss the features of consumption tax and how does it work along with an example and difference from income tax.
 You can learn more about from the following articles –